christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 <img src="https://github.com/christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/blob/master/docs/web_images/super-mario-bros.gif?raw=true" width="400"/>

-With the same reason, _Hotline Miami_ does not to have to sort sprites.
+With the same reason, _Hotline Miami_ does not have to sort sprites.
 We can follow the order of sprites like this: background->furniture->enemies->guns->player.

 <img src="https://github.com/christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/blob/master/docs/web_images/hotline_miami.png?raw=true"/>

-In the other hand, we have games like _The Legend of Zelda: Minish Cap_ and _Pokémon_ (from Ruby and Sapphire gba versions to Black and White versions) are a good example of the beginning of sorting sprites in video games.
+On the other hand, we have games like _The Legend of Zelda: Minish Cap_ and _Pokémon_ (from Ruby and Sapphire gba versions to Black and White versions) are a good example of the beginning of sorting sprites in video games.

 In this example, I set player behind and front of that villager.
-We can see when the player is down the villager, the player hides the feet of the villager.
-And the same occurs when the player is upper the villager.
+We can see when the player is below the villager, the player overlaps the feet of the villager.
+And the same occurs when the player is above the villager.

 <img src="https://github.com/christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/blob/master/docs/web_images/Pokemon_Village_Example.png?raw=true"/>